TransposeData/transpose-decoding-sdk/README.md

 ### Load a Contract

 The first step in using the SDK is to specify a contract to target.
-Later, we will stream activity from this contract.To do so, we will import the `TransposeDecodedContract` class and instantiate it with the contract's address, ABI, and chain, as well as a Transpose API key.
+Later, we will stream activity from this contract.
+To do so, we will import the `TransposeDecodedContract` class and instantiate it with the contract's address, ABI, and chain, as well as a Transpose API key.

-In the example below, we specify the contract address for the OpenSea Seaport contract on Ethereum, as well as the path to its ABI (application binary interface).
-We additionally provide our API key.
+In the example below, we specify the contract address for the OpenSea Seaport contract on Ethereum, as well as the path to its ABI (application binary interface):

 ```python
 from transpose.contract import TransposeDecodedContract